BirkanGokbag/SLKB-Analysis-Pipeline/docs/pipeline.md

 ### Further Analyses

 SLKB web application is available for download to help analyze your generated data.
-You can access the website at the following [link](https://slkb.osubmi.org/), and it's code at the [link](https://github.com/BirkanGokbag/SLKB-Analysis-Pipeline).
-For more details, check ```server.r``` within the web app.
+You can access the website at the following [link](https://slkb.osubmi.org/), and it's code at the [link](https://github.com/BirkanGokbag/SLKB-Analysis-Pipeline/blob/main/SLKB/files/SLKB_webapp.zip).
+To use user generated data, check ```server.r``` within the web app.